 Lukla – Namche Bazzar – Syangeboche Hill station – Tengboche monastery.

 February, March, April, May, June, September, October, November and December.

-Our Everest panorama trek or Everest view hiking particular route is designed for globe trotters who wish to hike in the spectacular mountains within a more relaxed manner than you can try this itinerary however if this itinerary is not fit you than send us inquiry for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+Our Everest panorama trek or Everest view hiking particular route is designed for World Explorers who wish to hike in the spectacular mountains within a more relaxed manner than you can try this itinerary however if this itinerary is not fit you than send us an inquiry for a tailor-made itinerary.Day 01: Arrived at Kathmandu valley

-Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will give you briefing about Everest panorama trek.Day 02: World heritage site of Kathmandu valley sightseeing, 7 hours.
+Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
+Our representative will give you a briefing about the Everest panorama trek.Day 02: World heritage site of Kathmandu valley sightseeing, 7 hours.

 After breakfast the day will start to our guided trip to cultural world heritage sites in Kathmandu valley; including visits to the pilgrimage sites of Hindus Pashupatinath temple, the world biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with temple, unique architectures and Kumari (living goddess) in central Kathmandu .
 Evening pre-trip discussion and introduce with our fellow trekking staff for your adventure trip.Day 03: Fly to Lukla (2886m/9,437 ft).
 Trek to Bengkar (2698m /8,822 ft.), 5 hours